 1. Their appearance subliminally appeals to us

-Unlike many other domesticated animals, like dogs and horses, cats weren’t domesticated with the view of serving any particular purpose.
+Unlike many other domesticated animals, like dogs and horses, cats weren’t domesticated with the intent of serving any particular purpose.
 So, why did we choose to live alongside them?

 Researchers have found that cats have certain physical features that cause us to want to nurture and look after them.
 It’s no surprise that these features correspond closely with those of human babies.
-They include:
+These features include:

 Science has shown that these baby-like traits, known as “baby-schema,” have a huge impact on how cute we find something.
 If our subconscious decides that a cat’s features are cute, then we’re hardwired to want to look after and care for them.